maiaburaad/fastify-log-api/README.md

 The experiment branches were retained rather than pretending every attempted optimization became part of the final system.

-## Pool tuning
+## Pool Tuning

 The database pool was tuned during performance work.

-More connections were not treated as automatically better; the final Docker configuration uses:
+More connections were not treated as automatically better.

+The final Docker configuration uses:

 ```text
 DB_POOL_MAX=20